News and Events

 The Launch of AGNI 88

-On Tuesday, October 30th, 2018, at 7:00 p.m., AGNI launches issue 88 with Maisy Card, George Scialabba, Willa Carroll, and Ira Sadoff, plus a dulcimer interlude by local singer-songwriter Noelle Micarelli.
-Our release party follows.
+On Tuesday, October 30th, we released AGNI 88 with Maisy Card, George Scialabba, Willa Carroll, and Ira Sadoff, plus a dulcimer interlude by local singer-songwriter Noelle Micarelli.
+Our release party followed.
 Boston Playwrights’ Theatre, 949 Commonwealth Ave., Boston.
-Free and open to the public, and wheelchair accessible.
-For accessibility concerns, please contact us.

 Voices from the Edge of Europe: A Reading and Conversation with Albanian-born Writers Ani Gjika and Gazmend Kapllani

-On Thursday, April 19th, at 6:00 p.m., AGNI, along with the Center for the Study of Europe and the Pardee School Initiative on Forced Migration and Human Trafficking, hosts poet and translator Ani Gjika, author of the collection Bread on Running Waters and translator of Luljeta Llleshanaku’s Negative Space, and poet, journalist, and fiction writer Gazmend Kapllani, author of several novels, including A Short Border Handbook.
-A reception follows.
+On Thursday, April 19th, AGNI, along with the Center for the Study of Europe and the Pardee School Initiative on Forced Migration and Human Trafficking, hosted poet and translator Ani Gjika, author of the collection Bread on Running Waters and translator of Luljeta Llleshanaku’s Negative Space, and poet, journalist, and fiction writer Gazmend Kapllani, author of several novels, including A Short Border Handbook.
+A reception followed.
 Boston University’s Pardee School of Global Studies, 121 Bay State Road, 1st floor.
-Free and open to the public.

 The Launch of AGNI 87

-On Monday, April 23th, 2018, at 7:00 p.m., AGNI launches issue 87 with Krysten Hill, Bruce Willard, Kathleen Hill, and Michael Stein, plus a musical interlude by local singer-songwriter Audrey Harrer.
-Our release party follows.
+On Monday, April 23th, we released AGNI 87 with Krysten Hill, Bruce Willard, Kathleen Hill, and Michael Stein, plus a musical interlude by local singer-songwriter Audrey Harrer.
+Our release party followed.
 Boston Playwrights’ Theatre, 949 Commonwealth Ave., Boston.
-Free and open to the public, and wheelchair accessible.
-For accessibility concerns, please contact us.

 Borders Now!: A Reading and Conversation with Bosnian Novelist Faruk Šehić and Translator Mirza Purić

-On Tuesday, April 24th, at 6:00 p.m., AGNI, along with the Center for the Study of Europe and the Pardee School Initiative on Forced Migration and Human Trafficking, hosts novelist Faruk Šehić, winner of the EU Prize for Literature and the Meša Selimović prize for the best novel published in Serbia, Bosnia and Herzegovina, Montenegro, and Croatia, and Mirza Purić, translator, with Ellen Elias-Bursac, of Miljenko Jergovic’s story collection Inshallah, Madonna, Inshallah.
+On Tuesday, April 24th, AGNI, along with the Center for the Study of Europe and the Pardee School Initiative on Forced Migration and Human Trafficking, hosts novelist Faruk Šehić, winner of the EU Prize for Literature and the Meša Selimović prize for the best novel published in Serbia, Bosnia and Herzegovina, Montenegro, and Croatia, and Mirza Purić, translator, with Ellen Elias-Bursac, of Miljenko Jergovic’s story collection Inshallah, Madonna, Inshallah.
 The conversation will be led by Stacy Mattingly.
-A reception follows.
-Boston University Photonics Center, 8 St. Mary’s Street, 9th floor.
-Free and open to the public.
+A reception followed at Boston University Photonics Center.

 An Omnibus Off-site Poetry Reading at AWP Tampa

-On Thursday, March 8, 2018, from 7:30–10:30 p.m., AGNI joins 32 Poems, Adroit, Denver Quarterly, and Quarterly West for a must-see, must-hear poetry extravaganza.
-AGNI’s lineup features Hadara Bar-Nadav, Kai Carlson-Wee, Sumita Chakraborty, Cortney Lamar Charleston, and Paisley Rekdal.
-Join us at Jackson’s Bistro, 601 S. Harbour Island Boulevard, Tampa.
-Open to the public—and free, including appetizers and complimentary-drink tickets while they last.
+On Thursday, March 8, AGNI joined 32 Poems, Adroit, Denver Quarterly, and Quarterly West for a must-see, must-hear poetry extravaganza.
+AGNI ’s lineup features Hadara Bar-Nadav, Kai Carlson-Wee, Sumita Chakraborty, Cortney Lamar Charleston, and Paisley Rekdal.
+Jackson’s Bistro, 601 S. Harbour Island Boulevard, Tampa.

 An AGNI Reading in the Roundtable Series

-On Monday, November 6th, at 7:00 p.m., Porter Square Books hosts AGNI for a reading by Natalie Shapero, Brian Jerrold Koester, and Valerie Duff.
+On Monday, November 6th, Porter Square Books hosted AGNI for a reading by Natalie Shapero, Brian Jerrold Koester, and Valerie Duff.
 During the year, the Roundtable series features AGNI, Post Road, Salamander, Redivider, and Harvard Review.
 Porter Square Shopping Center, 25 White St., Cambridge.
-Free and open to the public.

 The Launch of AGNI 86

-On Tuesday, October 24th, 2017, at 7:00 p.m., AGNI launches issue 86 with Liza Ward, Qais Akbar Omar, Perri Klass, and Richard D’Abate, plus a musical interlude by local singer-songwriter Nuda Veritas.
-Our release party follows.
+On Tuesday, October 24th, we release AGNI 86 with Liza Ward, Qais Akbar Omar, Perri Klass, and Richard D’Abate, plus a musical interlude by local singer-songwriter Nuda Veritas.
+Our release party followed.
 Boston Playwrights’ Theatre, 949 Commonwealth Ave., Boston.
-Free and open to the public, and wheelchair accessible.
-For accessibility concerns, please contact us.

 A Celebration of AGNI at Newtonville Books

-On Thursday, September 7th, at 7:00 p.m., the beloved independent bookstore hosts a reading by three members of AGNI’s staff: poetry editor Sumita Chakraborty, one of Poetry’s new Lilly and Rosenberg Fellows; fiction editor Mary O’Donoghue, longlisted for the Sunday Times/EFG Short Story Award; and blog editor David Ebenbach, who will read from his new novel Miss Portland.
+On Thursday, September 7th, the beloved independent bookstore hosts a reading by three members of AGNI ’s staff: poetry editor Sumita Chakraborty, one of Poetry’s new Lilly and Rosenberg Fellows; fiction editor Mary O’Donoghue, longlisted for the Sunday Times/EFG Short Story Award; and blog editor David Ebenbach, who will read from his new novel Miss Portland.
 Newtonville Books, 10 Langley Road, Newton Center, Massachusetts.
-Free and open to the public.

 The Launch of AGNI 85

-On Monday, April 24th, 2017, at 7:00 p.m., AGNI launches issue 85 with readings by Wen Stephenson, Kim Adrian, Noah Warren, and Courtney Sender, with a musical interlude by singer-songwriter Brian King of What Time Is It, Mr. Fox?.
-Our release party follows.
+On Monday, April 24th, we released AGNI 85 with readings by Wen Stephenson, Kim Adrian, Noah Warren, and Courtney Sender, with a musical interlude by singer-songwriter Brian King of What Time Is It, Mr. Fox?.
+Our release party followed.
 Boston Playwrights’ Theatre, 949 Commonwealth Ave., Boston.
-Free and open to the public. [download our flyer]

 Lusophone Voices: A Reading and Conversation with Portuguese Poet Rosa Alice Blanco

-On Wednesday, April 19th, at 6:00 p.m., AGNI, along with the Center for the Study of Europe and Goethe-Institut Boston, hosts poet Rosa Alice Blanco, author of eleven collections and winner of the Espiral Maior Poetry Prize for best collection in Brazil, Portugal, Angola, and Galicia, for a conversation with her translator Alexis Levitan.
-A reception follows.
-Boston University’s Pardee School of Global Studies, 121 Bay State Road, 1st floor.
-Free and open to the public.
+On Wednesday, April 19th, AGNI, along with the Center for the Study of Europe and Goethe-Institut Boston, hosted poet Rosa Alice Blanco, author of eleven collections and winner of the Espiral Maior Poetry Prize for best collection in Brazil, Portugal, Angola, and Galicia, for a conversation with her translator Alexis Levitan.
+A reception followed.
+Boston University’s Pardee School of Global Studies, 121 Bay State Road.

 Irish Voices: A Reading and Conversation with Irish Poet Harry Clifton

-On Tuesday, April 18th, at 6:00 p.m., AGNI, along with the Center for the Study of Europe and Goethe-Institut Boston, presents poet Harry Clifton, author of the collection Secular Eden: Paris Notebooks 1994–2004 (2007), which won the Irish Times Poetry Now Award.
+On Tuesday, April 18th, AGNI, along with the Center for the Study of Europe and Goethe-Institut Boston, presented poet Harry Clifton, author of the collection Secular Eden: Paris Notebooks 1994–2004 (2007), which won the Irish Times Poetry Now Award.
 Moderated by Meg Tyler.
-A reception follows.
-Boston University Photonics Center, 8 St. Mary’s Street, 9th floor.
-Free and open to the public.
+A reception followed.
+Boston University Photonics Center, 8 St. Mary’s Street.

 A Q&A with Boston Lit Mag Editors in the Roundtable Series

-On Monday, April 3rd, at 7:00 p.m., editors from AGNI, Harvard Review, Post Road, Redivider, Salamander, and other local journals will answer questions and talk about their magazines.
+On Monday, April 3rd, editors from AGNI, Harvard Review, Post Road, Redivider, Salamander, and other local journals answered questions and talked about their magazines.
 Moderated by Jenn Scheck-Kahn of Journal of the Month.
 Porter Square Books, Porter Square Shopping Center, 25 White St., Cambridge.
-Free and open to the public.

 An Off-site Poetry Reading at AWP Washington